avionmission/OpenShop/README.md

 OpenShop is a react native template/starter pack for building ecommerce web apps.
 It provides you with a customizable and scalable base to build your own ecommerce app on.
 With OpenShop, you can add your own custom features and design, and launch your ecommerce app faster.

-## Done:
-✅ Setting up `react-navigation`
-✅ Signup and Signin screen with tabs
-✅ Home page Desing
-✅ A carousel widget for displaying ads and other content.

-## Work in Progress:
-🔲 Search functionality in `DiscoverScreen.js`
-🔲 Building a Product Details Screen.
-🔲 Setting up `redux`
-🔲 Building Cart feature.
-🔲 Building Wishlist feature.
-🔲 Setting up Firebase for authentication

 ## Features List
 * Built with React Native, a popular and powerful framework for building cross-platform apps
 * It includes basic functionality such as product listings, shopping cart, favourites page, and user authentication.